-COFFEE SHOP-QUALITY AT HOME: The Nescafé Dolce Gusto system has grown phenomenally since it came to market in 2006.
+COFFEE SHOP-QUALITY AT HOME: The Nescafé Dolce Gusto system has grown phenomenally since 2006.

 Nestlé is strengthening one of its fastest growing businesses in Europe with a EUR 220 million (over CHF 265 million) investment.

 The company is set to build a new Nescafé Dolce Gusto factory in Germany, the largest market for the brand worldwide.

 Nescafé Dolce Gusto is Nestlé’s machine and capsule ‘coffee shop experience-at-home’ system for both hot and cold drinks.
 It offers nearly 30 coffee, Nesquik and Nestea varieties.